EmergentIdeas/express-caching-firewall/README.md

 13. Response

 The original response summary is used to set parameters on the original http response object.
-Content is piped to the response.
+Content is piped to the response or 304 Not Modified is signaled.

+## Cached Content Request

+To get cached content, the code issues a Cached Content Request.
+The cache is probably in memory, so this probably instantly available, but caches can have different storage mechanisms, including something like redis, that, while fast, are not instant.

+The cached content is requested with an identifier key and results in backend response summary and content emitted on the Cached Content
+Emitter.

+## Remote Content Request

+Fetches content from a remote data source.
+This step results in a backend request summary, backend response summary, http request, and an http response.

+These are available from Remote Content Emitter.

+## Content Request

+Fetches content, but unlike the Remote Content Request, it delivers a backend response summary and the content.
+Some piece of code has done the work of processing the request and modifying the content.